-When you ask us for information under the Freedom of Information Act or Data Protection Act, we will review your request and provide you with all of the information we are able to release.
+When you ask us for information under the Freedom of Information Act, we will review your request and provide you with all of the information we are able to release.

 We may not always be able to release all of the information you have asked for.
 This might be because certain information is exempt from release to the public.
-In FOI cases we may also decline to supply information if it would be too expensive for us to gather the information you are seeking in the form you have requested.
+We may also be unable to disclose information if it would be too expensive for us to gather the information you are seeking in the form you have requested.

 You can ask us to review our response, as long as your case isn’t older than 3 months.

 For more information, read How to make a freedom of information (FOI) request.